 Reporting - Define a process to assure that incidents are recorded, information is sent to league/district and national offices, and follow-up information on medical and other data is forwarded as available.

-Ensure adequate safety and first aid supplies are on-hand and accessible at the Local League's facilities (e) Offer assistance to the Local League's tournaments particularly large or multi-park events
+Ensure adequate safety and first aid supplies are on-hand and accessible at the Local League's facilities

+Offer assistance to the Local League's tournaments particularly large or multi-park events,

-SECTION 7 – Parks Superintendent - ONE (1) YEAR TERM ELECTED ANNUALY The Parks Superintendent shall:
+SECTION 7 – Player Agent - ONE (1) YEAR TERM ELECTED ANNUALLY

-Oversees park maintenance

-Proposes budget allocation for improvements and investment

-Controls access to league facilities, allocation of keys and their inventory
+The Player Agent shall:

+Organizes, with the help of the convenors and Board members, the annual player evaluations

+Assists convenors in making the teams for the various house league divisions

+Assists during tryouts and player selection for the all-star and select teams

+Supervises and coordinates transfer of players from other divisions according to the regulations and provisions of Little League Baseball

+Acts as the Player Advocate and first point of contact for any player or parent issue.

-In cooperation with the Safety Officer, ensures the league’s park are safe and properly outfitted (e) Offer assistance to the Local League's tournaments particularly large or multi-park events
+Offer assistance to the Local League's tournaments particularly large or multi-park events.

-SECTION 8 – Umpire-In-Chief - ONE (1) YEAR TERM ELECTED ANNUALY The Umpire-in-Chief shall:
+SECTION 8 – Umpire-In-Chief - ONE (1) YEAR TERM ELECTED ANNUALLY

+The Umpire-in-Chief shall:

 Be an Umpire himself/herself.

-Be a role model to the players and umpires with sound rule knowledge as well as being able to recruit, teach or train umpires and interpret rules.
+Be a role model to the players and umpires with sound rule knowledge, as well as being able to recruit, teach, or train umpires and interpret rules.

 Conduct Umpiring or Rules Clinics for new umpires and/or managers/coaches.